-Provençal-style Grouper.
+Provençal-style Grouper

 Provencal Style Grouper (2)

 A dish known for its flavors from Provence, France.
-Lavender fields and medieval hilltop villages, in the southeastern region of Provence, stretches from the Rhône in the west to the Italian border.
+Lavender fields and medieval hilltop villages, in the southeastern region of Provence, which stretches from the Rhône in the west to the Italian border.

 I’m using asparagus in this recipe, so I need to *blanch the asparagus first.
 I want them to remain vibrant green in color.